-Move the seat as far back as it will go before securing the forward-facing child restraint.
-Move the seat upward or the backrest to an upright position, if needed, to get a tight installation of the child restraint.
+Move the seat rearward as far back as it will go and raise the seat upward as far up as it will go before securing the forward-facing child restraint.

-When the passenger sensing system has turned off the front outboard passenger frontal airbag and knee airbag, the off indicator on the passenger airbag status indicator should light and stay lit when the vehicle is started.
-See Passenger Airbag Status Indicator \$\phi\$ 125.
+When the passenger sensing system has turned off the front outboard passenger frontal airbag, the off indicator on the passenger airbag status indicator should light and stay lit when you start the vehicle.
+See Passenger Airbag Status Indicator ⇒ 120.